 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Thankfully, parenting experts like Dr. Shefali Tsabary have been shedding light and demystifying these myths.
+Thankfully, parenting experts like Dr. Shefali Tsabary have shed light and demystified these myths.

-I was a fan of her first book, The Conscious Parent, and eagerly dug into her newest book, The Awakened Family.
+I was a fan of her first book, The Conscious Parent, and eagerly dug into her other one, The Awakened Family.
 In this book, she has a whole section on common parenting myths that many of us believe (or at one point did).

 Take a look at a few of the parenting myths I could relate to, and see if you’re guilty of them as well:

 For the longest time, I thought parenting was all about molding our kids to behave in appropriate ways.
-That the responsibility fell on them to learn “our” ways.
-That eliminating many of our struggles relies on kids changing their behavior.
+That it was all about them learning “our” ways.
+That eliminating many of our struggles relied on them changing their behavior.

 But then I learned that parenting is actually about, well… the parent.

-Take, for example, getting to school on time.
-I struggled with mornings because I needed to get them out the door in time for school.
-For the longest time, I focused on the kids.
-I enforced consequences and set up habits to get them to come to the door when I said it’s time to leave.
+Take getting to school on time.
+I struggled with mornings because I needed to get my kids out the door in time for school.
+For the longest time, I focused on them.
+I enforced consequences and set up habits to get them to come to the door when I said it was time to leave.

-As you can imagine, this can be frustrating.
+As you can imagine, this was frustrating.
 After all, we can’t control our kids, no matter how much we think we can.
 Yes, we can guide, enforce consequences, and even physically drag them to the door, but that’s the extent of our control.

 But we can control is ourselves.